The Song of the Lioness: Author

 American author Tamora Pierce published Alanna: The First Adventure, the first book in The Song of the Lioness quartet, in 1983.
 Tamora Pierce is said to have turned to writing at a young age as a means of escape from a troubled family life.
 Pierce drew much of her inspiration from other fantasy series such as The Lord of the Rings by J. R. R. Tolkien.
 Pierce set out to not only create an epic fantasy adventure, but to populate it with a strong female protagonist.
 Pierce saw the need for a female protagonist in the significant lacking of such heroes in the fantasy novels she enjoyed as a child, often stating that she wrote what she as a young-adult would have enjoyed.
 Originally, Pierce had written her acclaimed quartet as a single adult novel but, following editorial advice, rewrote it into the now famous young-adult fantasy series.

 Pierce has said that she based the character of Alanna on her sister.

 Reception

 Pierce's book has been selected Recommended Fantasy List in June 1991, Popular Paperbacks for Young Adults in 2003 and Young Adult Library Services Association by YALSA.
 Her book has also been nominated South Carolina Children's Book Awards from 1985 to 1986.
 She has won Bookworm's Prize by ZDF Schüler-Express.

 Publishing information

 Alanna: The First Adventure, was first published in 1983 by Atheneum Books, and then Random House Inc. The following books were published in 1984, 1986, and 1988, respectively.
 The series started out as a 732-page novel titled the Song of the Lioness, but her editor, Jean Karl, thought parts were too inappropriate for children and Tamora Pierce edited it into the present series.

+Merchandise

+In November of 2018, the first line of officially licensed merchandise was created in partnership with Dual Wield Studio, featuring a selection of pins, apparel and accessories developed in collaboration with creators from the Tamora Pierce fanbase.
+The collection expanded in 2020 to include a rendition of the map of Tortall and continues to grow.

+At the end of 2023, Dual Wield Studio announced a new collection celebrating the 40th anniversary of Alanna: The First Adventure.